top of page

 Rayna Rapp

-Rayna Rapp is professor of anthropology at New York University.
-With anthropologist Faye Ginsburg, she is currently researching cultural innovation in special education as it braids together science, medicine, media, education, and family life together.
+Rayna Rapp is a professor of anthropology at New York University.
+With anthropologist Faye Ginsburg, she is currently researching cultural innovation in special education as it braids together science, medicine, media, education, and family life.

 Sidney Ratner

-Sidney Ratner, associate professor of history at Rutgers University, has written extensively on Dewey, and was one of the authors of a volume of essays published in 1950 in celebration of Dewey's ninetieth birthday; he is editor of Vision and Action: Essays in Honor of Horace Kallen, published in July 1953.
+Sidney Ratner, an associate professor of history at Rutgers University, has written extensively on John Dewey and was one of the authors of a volume of essays published in 1950 in celebration of Dewey's ninetieth birthday; he is the editor of Vision and Action: Essays in Honor of Horace Kallen, published in July 1953.

 Claude Rawson